Arctic1ce/Arctic1ce/README.md

-Hi, I'm Artin Davari, and I am currently an Electrical Engineering student at Cal Poly SLO.
-I am interested in computer hardware and software, and like to make unique and interesting projects.
+Hi, I'm Artin Davari, and I am currently a Computer Science student at Cal Poly SLO.
+I am interested in computer software and hardware, and like to make unique and interesting projects.

 Currently I have completed the following projects: